tango-controls/tango-kernel-followup/2020/2020-10-22/Minutes.md

 Reynald reminded as well that Michal proposed to use thread sanitizer tool on some tests to track data races and ensure some already data races bugs don't come back.
 Michal mentioned the address sanitizer tool.
 It would be useful to have a job running this tool as well and a job with valgrind.
-Thomas mentioned ubisan (Undefined behaviour sanitizer) and said it would be useful to gat a job with this tool too.
+Thomas mentioned ubisan (Undefined behaviour sanitizer) and said it would be useful to have a job with this tool too.

 **Action - Michal**: Create an issue to keep track of the new jobs we would like to get using quality check tools (clang-tidy, address-sanitizer, thread sanitizer,ubisan, valgrind)